saratbarros/Techdegree_Project_3/README.md

 # Techdegree_Project_3
- Unit 3 Project - Online Registration
+ Unit 3 Project - An Online Registration Form [view here](https://saratbarros.github.io/Techdegree_Project_3/)
 - *Final Grade:* **Exceeds Expectations**

-## About the project
+## About this project
-- Responsive design build with a mobile-first approach.
-- This project uses HTML5 semantics to build the form along with CSS3 styling.
+Web forms allow users to order books, sign up for websites, and post to Facebook.
+This project shows you how to build a responsive, mobile-first registration form using a variety of HTML form elements.